itsravenous/flickr-photostream/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.txt

 Just your beautiful Flickr Photostream.
-In a Justified Grid.
+In your Blog, in a Justified Grid.

 == Description ==

 Plugin that allows you to show your Flickr Photostream in your blog.

-Awesome thumbnails disposition with a **justified grid**, with a Javascript algorithm, for a fast redraw.
+Awesome thumbnails disposition with a **justified grid**, calculated by a fast Javascript algorithm!

-Various settings to **configure the height of the rows** and the behaviour of the last.
+You can configure the height of the rows to have a grid that can be like the justified grid of Flickr or of Google+.
+But, you can do more!
+For example you can configure the margin between the images, or decide if you want to justify the last row or not!
+You can configure the plugin to create rows with fixed height, or to create rows where the height depends on the bigger images.

-You can configure a gallery to show photos with a link to Flickr or with a Lightbox (Colorbox).
+You can configure a gallery to show photos with a link to Flickr or with a Lightbox (you must have a Colorbox plugin installed).

-You can configure the number of photos per page, then, you can navigate between various pages.
+You can configure the maximum number of photos per page, then, you can navigate between various pages.
+Or if you want, you can show only the latest photos.

-You can configure the plugin to create fixed height rows or to create rows where the height depends on the images.
-The plugin chooses the right resolution for the image, using the Flickr size suffixes (for example, if you decide to justify the last row, the images in the last row can be bigger than the others, so for these photos will be used suffixes to have larger photos).
+The plugin chooses the right resolution for the image, using the "Flickr size suffixes", no small images are resized to be bigger and no very big images are resized to be very smaller!

 See a Live Demo in [Miro Mannino's Blog](http://miromannino.it/my-photos)